-- No individual extensions are permitted under any circumstances (unless course coordinators decide to give an extension to an entire class); - Standard 30% deduction from the mark awarded (maximum of five working days); - Alternative options if students cannot submit coursework or their dissertation on time
+- No individual extensions are permitted under any circumstances (unless course coordinators decide to give an extension to an entire class). - Standard 30% deduction from the mark awarded (for submission from above zero to up to five working days late). - Coursework submitted over five working days late scores no grade and no feedback is provided. - Alternative options if students cannot submit coursework or their dissertation on time.